exue026/mysite/index.md

 ## Spam Detection System

-Chrome plugin with an email spam classifier trained using logistic regression with regularization.
+Chrome plugin with an email spam classifier written from the ground up and trained using logistic regression with regularization.

 Main technologies I used:
 * Python, Numpy
 * JavaScript, HTML, CSS

-## Task-Manager

-My personalized task management software designed to help me better manage my time and resources.

-Main technologies I used:
-* JavaScript
-* React, Redux, React Router, SASS
-* Go
-* MongoDB

 ## Chatty